 The brown liquid is called "hooch" and is a byproduct of the fermentation process, indicating that your starter is hungry and needs feeding.
 It can be stirred back in or poured off before feeding your starter.

-The good news is sourdough discard can be used in various recipes like sourdough pancakes, pizza crust, or other baked goods.
+The good news is sourdough discard can be used in various recipes like flatbread, sourdough pancakes, chocolate chip cookies, pizza crust, or other baked goods.
 It adds a delightful sour flavor without needing additional yeast.

 Yes, small bubbles indicate that the natural yeast is producing carbon dioxide, a sign of a healthy and active starter.
 The sour smell is a result of lactic acid, typical of fermentation.

 Recipes Using Sourdough Starter

 If you try this recipe for Homemade Sourdough Starter, please leave a 🌟 review and share your creation with me on social media!
 You can find me on Instagram, Facebook, Youtube and Pinterest - for more delicious recipes sent straight to your inbox, sign up for my newsletter! 📧

 - 450 g Warm Water, about 110F